- Fees (pay by bank transfer)

 - Quickly repeat a transfer.
 See a complete list of past money transfers and send to past recipients in a few taps.

 - Log in with biometrics.
 On phones that support face scanning and thumbprint reading, use these features to lock your Wise account.

 - Get rate updates.
 Waiting for the perfect exchange rate?
-Set up rate tracking to get updates when the price is in your favor.
+Set up rate tracking to get updates when the price is in your favour.

 - Increase your payment methods.
 Pay for your Wise transfer with Apple Pay and Google Pay while using the mobile app.

 Wise is a straightforward company that presents fees and exchange rates alongside your transfer.
 Given that you can lock-in your transfer rate for many hours after first seeing it, it’s worth checking Wise’s prices first before exploring the competition.
-If you are ready to make your transfer with Wise now, head on over to get started by creating your free account.
+Once you’ve checked Wise, take a look at the competition in our comparison table.